-We talked to Tom Greenwood of Wholegrain Digital, London’s design led WordPress agency for positive businesses and charities and here is what he said about it.
+Tom Greenwood of Wholegrain Digital tells us about London’s design led WordPress agency for positive businesses and charities.

 First of all, how are you and your family doing in these COVID-19 times?